gomods/athens/docs/content/design/proxy.md

 ## The Athens Proxy

-The proxy has two primary use cases:
+The Athens proxy has two primary use cases:

 - Internal deployments
 - Public mirror deployments

-This document details features of the proxy that you can use to achieve either use case.
+This document details features of the Athens proxy that you can use to achieve either use case.

-## The Role of the Proxy
+## The Role of the Athens proxy

 We intend proxies to be deployed primarily inside of enterprises to: